jrief/django-formset/docs/source/collections.rst

 with.
 If unset, it defaults to 0, which means that the user must explicitly add a new sibling by clicking on the "Add" button below the last sibling.

-Say that our apparatus shall take a measurement from time to time and we want to keep track when that happend.
-We thererfore add a form with a timestamp field and add this form to a collection with siblings.
+Say that our apparatus shall take a measurement from time to time and we want to keep track of when that happened.
+We therefore add a form with a timestamp field and add this form to a collection with siblings.

 .. django-view:: with_siblings